olumayor99/coolbet/README.md

 100  1711  100  1711    0     0   453k      0 --:--:-- --:--:-- --:--:--  556k
 ```

+The test scripts, though similar, contain a command that first deploys the respective network policy, after which the specified tests run.

 It can be noted from the first test that there's access to port 5000 of the pod labelled `name=app` in the `prod` namespace from the pod labelled `app=nginx` in the `sre` namespace, and that there's no other form of access.

 The second test however shows that there's access to all ports of the pod labelled `name=app` in the prod namespace from the pod labelled `app=nginx` in the `sre` namespace, while there's access only to port 5000 of the pod labelled `name=app` in the `prod` namespace from the pod labelled `app=nginx` in the `accounting` namespace.